ebonfowl/DuckWorks/README.md

 - `AI_Score`: Total points earned
 - `Max_Score`: Maximum possible points
 - `Percentage`: Score as percentage
 - `Final_Grade`: Final score that will be passed back to Canvas
-- `Grading_Date`: When grading was completed

 ### Feedback
 - `AI_Comments`: Comprehensive overall and individual criterion feedback, will provide each criterion score